 If you’ve overcooked your sugar and it smells bitter and acrid, scrap it.
 Place the pot in your sink and pour hot water into it from the faucet.
 Keep your hands, arms, and face from the pot because the steam will be intense and the water and sugar will bubble up.
 Allow the water to melt the sugar.
 If it’s taking too long, place the pan, filled with water over the stove and bring it to a boil to dissolve the caramel faster.

-How do I make the custard for Flan?
+How Do I Make the Custard for Flan?

 The caramelizing of the sugar and the wait for the flan to cool are the hardest parts of this recipe.

-Pour the cans of evaporated and sweetened condensed milks, the water, and the eggs into a blender or food processor.
+To make the custard mixture for the flan, pour the cans of evaporated and sweetened condensed milks, the water, and the eggs into a blender or food processor.
 Add a pinch of salt to balance the flavors, along with the vanilla bean paste or vanilla extract.
 I use vanilla bean paste because of the flecks of vanilla.
 It makes my flan look prettier and less plain.
 Vanilla extract, or whatever extract you fancy will also work.

 Blend the mixture for 1 minute, or until smooth.